grobertson/cytube-bot/ARCHITECTURE.md

 - Configuration

 **Extension Points**:
+- Customize Rosey in `bot/rosey/`
-- Create new bot directories
+- Create new examples in `examples/`
 - Combine features from multiple examples
 - Add custom commands and behaviors